evergreen

 If you don’t want to use the native Roam CSS functionality, there’s a way to apply custom CSS styles to any website using a browser plugin.

-This is especially useful if you're part of a multi-player Roam where everyone has their own styling preferences. has extensions for both and that allow you to write your own CSS styles in a browser.
+This is especially useful if you’re part of a multi-player Roam where everyone has their own styling preferences.
+Stylus has extensions for both Firefox and Chrome that allow you to write your own CSS styles in a browser.

 They also have good documentation that will walk you through how to use it.